medusajs/medusa/www/apps/docs/content/admin/onboarding.md

 }
 ```

-Notice how these endpoints use the `OnboardingService`'s `retrieve` and `update` methods to retrieve and update the current onboarding state.
+Notice how these API Routes use the `OnboardingService`'s `retrieve` and `update` methods to retrieve and update the current onboarding state.
 They resolve the `OnboardingService` using the [Dependency Container](../development/fundamentals/dependency-injection.md).

-You can learn more about endpoints in [this documentation](../development/endpoints/overview.mdx).
+You can learn more about API Routes in [this documentation](../development/api-routes/overview.mdx).

 ---